-A User-Agent is otherwise known as the fingerprint that you send out within each new request you make to a page.
+A User-Agent is the fingerprint that you send out within each new request you make to a page.
 The website can then detect your User-Agent and serve you the appropriate version of the website, in accordance of your browser capabilities.
 This is the standard technique for websites to determine whether someone is browsing a website from a Desktop or Mobile device.
 The User-Agent Switcher extension lets you change your User-Agent to any other browser or mobile device out there, letting you quickly experiment with the way your designs appear on these devices and browser.
 It’s a tiny extension that has a lot of power to help developers increase productivity by saving them time from having to switch back and forth.

 With more than 500,000+ active users in all technology communities, the Window Resizer extension helps designers to spoof different kinds of resolutions to better understand how these resolutions interact with your designs.
-Building a website that works for majority of population is essential, and this extension helps you pinpoint where errors may begin to occur, so you can promptly make any necessary code changes.
+Building a website that works for majority of population is essential.
+And this extension helps you pinpoint where errors may begin to occur, so you can promptly make any necessary code changes.
 You can quickly change the width and height of your browser window, the position where it resides, and there’s an in-built shortcode function that will greatly increase your ability to check different screen resolutions as you are doing live coding.

 With millions of active websites, and plenty of new websites we visit every single day, there’s always something that catches our eye, a particular widget or dynamic function, or a particular font that just seems to look outstanding, but we aren’t able to pinpoint the name for it.
 With the WhatFont extension you are able to quickly examine fonts on any give website page and quickly learn the name of the font so that you can begin your search for it.
 Other than that, WhatFont also helps to understand the kind of services that are being used to serve fonts, in the case that they are coming from premium or free services like Google Fonts, or Typekit.